Jantomz/polycomb/README.md

      npm i
      ```
    - Note that you must have Node.js installed to run this command.
 If you need to install Node.js, do so [here](https://nodejs.org/en/download/package-manager).
+   - The zip file does not have the node_modules or package-lock.json, this should make it for you!

 3. **Run the Application**
    - In both terminals, type: